volty13/astralpredictor/README.md

 # Astral Predictor 💫

-Astral Predictor for Bloxflip 🎰
+Astral Predictor for Bloxflip and Stake 🎰

 ## Links